eminorhan/recurrent-memory/README.md

 ```
 python run_vardelay_DE1_expt.py --lambda_val 0.98 --sigma_val 0.0
 ```
 Variable delay duration experiments are implemented per each task.
-Therefore, please use the corrsponding file for the task you want to run.
+Therefore, please use the corresponding file for the task you want to run.

 ## Analysis